dalibo/emaj/docs/en/contributing.rst

 Regularly and when it is justified, a new version is created.
 Its name has a X.Y.Z pattern.

-The *tools/create_version.sh* *shell* script assists in creating this version.
+The *create_version* tool assists in creating this version.
 It is only used by the E-Maj maintainers.
 So its use is not described here.

 Coding rules
 ^^^^^^^^^^^^